 In recent years, environmental models are becoming more and more important as intermediary between policy and science, supporting decision makers in management and planning/strategic choices.
 These applications are very challenging for the complexity of the involved phenomena and (perhaps, mainly) for the socio-economic impacts of the policy decisions.
 So, as models are becoming more and more important in the policy arena, the complexity of the relationship between their output and the consequent decisions together with the limited evaluation of their robustness can cause a lack of confidence, and a possible growing mistrust on the capability of systems to support important strategic choices.

-A rirorous robustness analysis approach may be the answer to overcome this problem.
+A rigorous robustness analysis approach may be the answer to overcome this problem.
 The US Environmental Protection Agency indeed recommends that both model developers and users perform such an analysis to help determining when a model can be used to take reliable decisions (EPA, 2009).
 Similarly, in Europe, the FAIRMODE (Forum for Air Quality Modelling) initiative is dealing with guidelines on “fitness for purpose” to assess if an air quality model reaches the minimum level of quality to be used in the science-to-policy interface (Thunis et al., 2015).

 In the case of Integrated Assessment Models (IAMs), the analysis becomes even more complex, since it does not consider a single model, but a set of interlinked specific models.
 It means that the robustness analysis should assess the uncertainty and sensitivity not only for each single component of the system, but also for the system in its entirety (Amann et al. 2011).